mmcza/TurtleBot-RRT-Star/README.md

 ## 3. About the RRT* Algorithm

-The difference between RRT* and default RRT Algorithm is the fact that RRT* can rewire the nodes when new one appears and cost of going through it is lower than through an existing one.
+The difference between RRT* and default RRT Algorithm is the fact that RRT* takes cost of the robot moving from one node to another and that it can rewire the nodes when new one appears and cost of going through it is lower than through an existing one.
+Also basic RRT algorithm stops when there is a path between a node and the end point while RRT* continue for certain number of iterations.
+As a result RRT* algorithm is asymptotically optimal (with number of nodes going towards $\infty$ it will find the optimal path).

 Pseudocode for RRT* is shown below [[1]](#1).